 Those destructive wavelengths aren’t just an occurrence in natural light.
 Artificial incandescent and fluorescent lights are just as harmful.
 Beware wines on display under lighting.
 And as for buying a bottle from a shop window – that’s just asking for trouble.
 Of course, how we undertake storage and handling at home can also be responsible.

-In comparison to well-known faults such as TCA-corked wine, there have been relatively few scientific studies undertaken, though here is a recent one.
+There have been relatively few scientific studies undertaken compared to well-known faults such as TCA-corked wine, though here is a recent one.
 However, there doesn’t appear to be any industry estimates regarding the size or growth of lightstrike.
 Still, personal experiences suggest that the incidence of lightstrike has a worrisome upward trend.
 Because it’s less well known, many will erroneously blame lightstrike on the closure or the producer.

 The wine industry needs a wake-up.

 Clear glass bottles aren’t going to go away anytime soon.
 They’ve become both a commercial requirement and customer expectation.

 Of course, there are perfect bottles in clear glass, which are at most risk of being lightstruck.
 Unfortunately, my experience shows a high number of failures too.
 Meanwhile, although some producers have switched to darker colours, asking the vast wine industry to change to darker glass quickly is akin to tilting at windmills.